It is time we teach our girls that it is alright to "Touch the Pickle"

 What I find most ironic in this whole situation though was that although it was not to be talked about, it is fine not just for the entire family, but even the house helps and neighbours to know that it is THAT time of the month by this discriminatory treatment meted out to girls.

 By making the menstruation, the process of shedding one's uterine lining to prepare the body for pregnancy each month, a taboo to discuss or even experience, our society has made a large part of the preparation for motherhood traumatising.
 On the one hand we ostracise those who will bear the next generation for us, and on the other, we desire this next generation so strongly that we shun and look down on women who are unable to conceive children right after marriage.

 It is a sacred, magnificent thing, a woman's power to give and nurture life.
 It is something to marvel at, not hide.
 Something natural, not one that makes us sick, impure or untouchable.

 I commend Whisper's campaign to bust the myths surrounding menstruation that engulf our society with their "Touch the Pickle" campaign.
-It is time we teach our daughters that it is a perfectly normal process and nothing to hide or be ashamed of.
-Shunning or segregation is in no way acceptable.
-It is time we explain to our daughters the science behind it, and the logical way to deal with it.
+It is time we teach our daughters that menstruation is a perfectly normal physical process that all women experience.
+Teach them the the science behind it and the proper way to care for themselves through it.
+It nothing to hide or be ashamed of.
+Shunning or segregation during periods is in no way acceptable.
 It is time we talk about it without a shudder.
-It is time we teach society to deal with it!
+It is time we teach our society to deal with it!